telerik/blazor-docs/common-features/data-binding/descriptors.md

 }
 ````

-At the bottom of the article you will find full examples.
+See full examples at the bottom of the article.

 ## Filtering

-The filtering criteria for each filtered field is stored in an individual collection of [`IFilterDescriptor`](/blazor-ui/api/Telerik.DataSource.IFilterDescriptor).
+The filtering criteria for each filtered field are stored in an individual collection of [`IFilterDescriptor`](/blazor-ui/api/Telerik.DataSource.IFilterDescriptor).
 To access the filtering criteria, such as the user input to filter by, cast each `IFilterDescriptor`:

-* If the component is of type input or select, such as the AutoComplete, the ComboBox, the DropDownList, the MultiColumnComboBox, the MultiSelect, cast each `IFilterDescriptor` to [`FilterDescriptor`](/blazor-ui/api/telerik.datasource.filterdescriptor).
+* If the component is of type input or select, such as the AutoComplete, the ComboBox, the DropDownList, the MultiColumnComboBox, the MultiSelect, cast the first `IFilterDescriptor` from the collection to [`FilterDescriptor`](/blazor-ui/api/telerik.datasource.filterdescriptor).
 * Otherwise, cast each `IFilterDescriptor` to [`CompositeFilterDescriptor`](/blazor-ui/api/Telerik.DataSource.CompositeFilterDescriptor).

 ### CompositeFilterDescriptor

 The `CompositeFilterDescriptor` exposes:

 * [`FilterDescriptors`](/blazor-ui/api/telerik.datasource.compositefilterdescriptor#Telerik_DataSource_CompositeFilterDescriptor_FilterDescriptors) property.
 This property represents another collection of `IFilterDescriptor`.
 To access the filtering criteria cast each `IFilterDescriptor` to a `FilterDescriptor`.
+When the Filter component gets groupable filtering, cast each `IFilterDescriptor` to another `CompositeFilterDescriptor`.
 * [`LogicalOperator`](/blazor-ui/api/telerik.datasource.compositefilterdescriptor#Telerik_DataSource_CompositeFilterDescriptor_LogicalOperator) property.
 This property can be either `AND` or `OR`.
 This property represents the logical operator applied between the instances in the `FilterDescriptors` collection.

 When the filtering is initiated, the `CompositeFilterDescriptor` properties get different values, depending on the filter mode: